overline-mining/open-overline-pool/README.md

     kubectl apply -f redis/
     ```

-8. Once the bcnode is synced bring open-overline-pool online as follows:
+8. Once the node has fully synced, change the node deployment.yml back from Bootstrap mode, so it wont clear itself on every start

     ```bash

+    nano /bcnode/deployment.yml
+    # NOTE -->  edit the file way at the bottom to this:

+             name: vol-bcnode-db
+        command: ['sh','-c']
+        args:
+        - rm -r /data/db/IDENTITY;     # !!!!!!!To prevent the bootstrap, so the node wont wipe itself on startup if [ ! -d "/data/db" ]; then echo "nameserver 8.8.8.8" >> /etc/resolv.conf;
+            echo "nameserver 8.8.4.4" >> /etc/resolv.conf;
+            apt-get update && apt-get install -y wget unzip;
+            until [ -f .uploaded ]; do sleep 1; ls -lh _easysync_db.tar.gz; done;
+            tar -xvzf _easysync_db.tar.gz -C /data --strip-components=1;
+            rm /data/db/IDENTITY;
+            rm /data/.chainstate.db;
+            rm _easysync_db.tar.gz;
+            rm .uploaded;
+          fi;
+          echo "done!";

+    # Exit and save the file after you changed it.

+    # Then we need to kill the node to apply the settings.
+    kubectl delete -f bcnode/deployment.yml
+    # Now lets apply the settings
+    kubectl apply -f bcnode/deployment.yml

+    ```

+9. Once the bcnode is back up and synced again we bring open-overline-pool online as follows:

+    ```bash
     kubectl apply -f open-overline-pool/
     ./local-port-forward.sh
     ```

-9. You should now be able to point a browser to `localhost` and see the splash page.
+10. You should now be able to point a browser to `localhost` and see the splash page.
 You can also test that the pool is accepting jobs by pointing a overline-compatible stratum miner at it.

 #### Customization